Edward Sternaman: Professional football

 Sternaman's first foray into professional football was as a hired gun for Davenport Athletic Club in November 1919, along with Illini teammate Burt Ingwersen.

 In 1920, Halas assumed control of the Staleys, and on June 14 Sternaman became the first player to sign with the team.
 During the 1920 season, Sternaman would rush for 11 touchdowns.
 He was also known for his kicking prowess, finishing his career with 21 field goals and 28 extra points when including 1920.

 When the team moved to Chicago in 1921, Halas "offered" 50 percent of the club to Sternaman.
 At season's end, the two competed with agent Bill Harley for ownership of the Staleys.
 The other owners in the American Professional Football Association (now National Football League) decided in favor of the Halas/Sternaman partnership by an 8–2 vote.
 For the next decade, Halas was the face of the franchise, representing the Bears at league meetings.
 Although Sternaman was a full partner, he largely stayed in the background.

 The Staleys were renamed the Bears in 1922.
 Joey Sternaman, Dutch's younger brother, also played for the team.
+Dutch retired as a player in 1927, two years before Halas.

 Professional football was the weak sister to the college game throughout the 1920s and 1930s, with most franchises losing money by the boatload.
 The coming of the Great Depression dramatically worsened the financial situation, with the Bears managing to barely avoid insolvency.
 Sternaman found himself unable to pay the mortgage on either his apartment or the gas station he had invested in and in the summer of 1931 he approached Halas to buy out his half of the Bears for $38,000 (the equivalent of approximately $785,000 in 2025).

 The request was difficult for Halas to meet, but he set about borrowing funds from friends and family, and was eventually able to raise the necessary sum, cashing out Sternaman.
 By the start of the 1931 Chicago Bears season, Halas was in a position of sole ownership of the team.